liambll/blog-archive/_posts/2017-06-29-linear-regression.markdown

 * \\(\mathbf{y} = [y_1; y_2; \dots; y_N]\\)
 * \\(\mathbf{\bar{X}} = [\mathbf{\bar{x}}_1; \mathbf{\bar{x}}_2; \dots; \mathbf{\bar{x}}_N ] \\)

-To avoid huge matrix computation, we can use gradient descent to approximate \\(\mathbf{w}\\) instead.
+However, we can use gradient descent to approximate \\(\mathbf{w}\\) instead to avoid large matrix computation.
 I will not go into details on these topics here.